Church of St Peter ad Vincula, Thornaby-on-Tees: Architecture

 The original design of the building was in the Norman Romanesque style, and the church itself consists of one single room, 40 ft in length by 17 ft 6 in.
 The thickness of the outer walls vary from side to side, though some do hold evidence of pre-conquest architecture.
 Some of the stones in the south wall show evidence of re-use; at least two have dials cut into them representing twenty-four hours.
 The two buttresses on the east facing wall, were added in the 15th century when the church was renovated, with a bellcote, situated at the west end of the church, dating from around the same time.
 Internally, the design of the columns and the roof has crossed leaves, something which is rare in North Yorkshire, being recognised in only one other church in the area, that at St Wilfrid in South Stainley.
 Some of the supporting columns have been dated to the 12th century.

 A chancel is known to have been on the eastern end of the church, but this was removed at some unknown date, and the access arch through the east side was walled up.
 The pantile roof is modern, the original being installed (c.
 1908), but a more modern roof was installed c.
 1950.
 A new roof is being installed over 2020 and 2021 with Welsh slate.
 A plaque dedicated to No. 608 Squadron RAF, who were formed at RAF Thornaby in 1930, is affixed to one of the church's walls.

 Parish

-The current Contracted minster of the church the Deacan Tom Desics, who was appointed in March 2020.
+The current vicar of the church is Reverend Tom Bates-Bourne who was appointed in January 2024.
 Previously, the church (and parish) were located in the Deanery of Cleveland.
 It is now in the Deanery of Middlesbrough, the Archdeaconry of Cleveland, and the Diocese of York.